3.1.9. DEM: differential emission measure analysis¶

 using an automatic search of the optimum regularization parameter.
 It

-the DEM library.dem reg auto #r
+determines the regularisation parameter dem reg auto #r

-: As above, but for the scaling factor
+: As above, but for the scaling factor dem reg #r

 : Do DEM analysis using the regularization method,